 Yes, plumeria plants are generally easy to grow at home.
 Whether you choose to grow it in a pot or the garden, the key is making sure you meet plumeria’s preferred growing conditions.

-Plumeria does well outdoors, but you may want to plant it in a pot if temperatures drop to 55 degrees Fahrenheit or below in your area.
-This way, you can bring the plant inside to keep it warm during the cooler months.
+Plumeria does well outdoors, but you may want to plant it in a pot if temperatures in your area drop to 55 degrees Fahrenheit or below.
+This way, you can bring the plant inside during cooler months.

 The best time to plant your plumeria shrubs is right before the plant’s growing season, in late winter or early spring.
 This will prepare your frangipani plant to enjoy plenty of growth during its growing season in spring and summer.